When will energy unit rates change after an Ofgem review?

 • “Unit rates change on cap day” refers mainly to SVTs; fixed/tracker/TOU products can follow different rules.

-• Example calculations exclude standing charges unless explicitly stated and are provided to illustrate direction and timing, not guaranteed savings.
+• Worked examples are illustrative, exclude standing charges unless stated, and show direction and timing, not guaranteed savings.

 Limitations: Individual supplier terms, meter configurations (e.g., Economy 7), regional network costs, and payment method can change the exact rates you see.
 If you’re in debt with your supplier or on certain support schemes, switching may have additional constraints.